Tips to Avoid Delays and Missed Deadlines

 5. If you are an international applicant or attended a post-secondary institution outside the U.S. or Canada, you are required to submit an international credential evaluation (See International Student Admissions).
-This requires you to send your official transcript to the evaluation agency for a course by course evaluation, which once completed will be sent by the agency to the Johns Hopkins School of Education Office of Admissions.
-Depending where your institution is located, the process may take anywhere from 8-12 weeks.
+This requires you to send your official transcript to the evaluation agency for a course-by-course evaluation, which once completed will be sent by the agency to the Johns Hopkins School of Education Office of Admissions.
+Depending where your institution is located, the process may take anywhere from 8 to 12 weeks.

 As always, if you have questions about requesting any of your required supporting documents or the tips listed above, please contact us at email@example.com.

 All electronic transcript requests should be sent to the Johns Hopkins School of Education, email: firstname.lastname@example.org.

 If you use a postal service or a private service carrier, please request all mailed official transcripts to be delivered to the following address: